TypeScript Notes

 -

-Produces a build error if a class field is defined without being initialized in the body or assigned in the constructor.
-This does not apply if
+Produces a build error if a class field is declared without being initialized in the body or assigned in the constructor, unless

 undefined